 We found the models to be of really good quality, Ben was able to press the parts out without damaging them and put them together to creat surprisingly sturdy minibeasts with moving parts.

 If you’d like to enter to win a copy of Make and Move Minibeasts just complete the Rafflecopter below.
 Please take care to do this accurately to avoid disqualification.

-* We were sent the Learning Resources Lacing Letters free of charge for the purposes of review however all thoughts and opinions remain our own*
+* We were provided with a copy of Make and Move Minibeasts free of charge for the purposes of review.
+All thoughts and opinions remain my own*